Why Are a Corporation’s Governing Documents Important? Part 1: Bylaws

 To put it mildly, you do not want this.
 But how do you prevent discord among shareholders?

-The best way is to codify a clear set of rules and a unified vision in the corporation’s bylaws and shareholder’s agreement.
+The best way is to codify a clear set of rules and a unified vision in the corporation governing documents.
+Specifically, in the bylaws and shareholder’s agreement.
 This way, everyone must adhere to these guidelines throughout the corporation’s existence.

-Below, we’re going to detail the importance of bylaws and how they work.
+Below, we’re going to detail the importance of Florida corporate bylaws and how they work.

 Bylaws lay out the roles and responsibilities of shareholders and specific Board members (President, Vice President, Secretary, and so on).
 Bylaws also typically include: